What Are Standard Family Law Restraining Orders?

 - The advice of an estate planning attorney for such actions and one that will work with your family law attorney may be necessary.

 Spouses are fiduciaries to each other in California.
 That is a big deal.
-That fiduciary relationship is at the heart of why the ATROs exist.
+That fiduciary relationship is at the heart of why the Standard Family Law Restraining Orders exist.
 It is also why a spouse harmed by the other spouse as a result of an ATRO violation has rights similar to a breach of fiduciary duty action.

 The family court can order restitution, lost profits and more.
-Sanctions and attorney fees are usually also a part of any such enforcement action.
-A contempt action can also be filed for violation of the ATROs and there is even the potential for criminal prosecution.
-To learn more about contempt, check out our law firm’s contempt of court in a California divorce page.
+Sanctions in the form of attorney's fees are usually also a part of any such enforcement action.
+A contempt action can also be filed for violation of the Standard Family Law Restraining Orders and there is even the potential for criminal prosecution.
+To learn more about contempt, check out our law firm's contempt of court in a California divorce page.

 Family Code 2041 is also important.
 It states: "Nothing in Section 2040 adversely affects the rights, title, and interest of a purchaser for value, encumbrancer for value, or lessee for value who is without actual knowledge of the restraining order."